Claise Brook: Redevelopment

-The precinct surrounding the cove is now known as Claisebrook Village and is now mainly residential.
-The cove is now a heavily landscaped artificial inlet of the Swan River overlooked by residential buildings and bars, cafes and restaurants.
-Facilities include moorings and jetties for recreational boating and Trafalgar Bridge which is a pedestrian footbridge which crosses the cove.
+The precinct surrounding the cove is now mainly residential and known as Claisebrook Village.
+The cove itself is has become a heavily landscaped artificial inlet of the Swan River overlooked by residential buildings and bars, cafes and restaurants.
+Facilities include moorings and jetties for recreational boating, and a pedestrian footbridge that crosses the cove called Trafalgar Bridge.

-Crossing the river nearby is Matagarup Bridge, Goongoongup Railway Bridge and Windan Bridge which carries road traffic from the Graham Farmer Freeway.
+Crossing the Swan River nearby is Matagarup Bridge, Goongoongup Railway Bridge and Windan Bridge that carries road traffic from the Graham Farmer Freeway.